 - Bighorn River (Montana)

-The best spring creeks have languidly flowing gin clear water and patches of aquatic weeds, courtesy of the nutrients, that hold a large variety and quantity of insect life and large populations of fat and healthy trout including some large fish.
+The best spring creeks have languidly flowing gin clear water and patches of aquatic weeds, courtesy of the nutrients, that hold a large variety and quantity of insect life and large populations of fat and healthy trout, including some large fish.

 Fishing a spring creek is rarely easy as trout will punish slopping casting.
-A badly presented fly will send them scurrying to the depths, but land it softly and get a drag free drift and you’ll get a typical spring creek trout to bite.
+A badly presented fly will send them scurrying to the depths, but land it softly and get a drag free drift, and you’ll get a typical spring creek trout to bite.

-The other benefits of a spring creek is that it will rarely color up in the event of heavy rain.
-When a cold front dumps a lot of rainfall or snow in a catchment, often the freestone streams will be unfishable for a day or two but a spring creek will be running clear along with the upper reaches of tailwater fisheries below the dam or reservoir and can be fished in any weather.
+The other benefit of a spring creek is that it will rarely color up in the event of heavy rain.
+When a cold front dumps a lot of rainfall or snow in a catchment, often the freestone streams will be unfishable for a day or two, but a spring creek will be running clear along with the upper reaches of tailwater fisheries below the dam or reservoir and can be fished in any weather.

 Spring creek fishing is very visual as you can often see them rising.
 A good day on a spring creek will see you cast to maybe fifty fish and land 10 of them.

 The last category of trout river that we’ll cover is the meadow stream.
 A meadow stream is the section of a trout river where it comes down from the mountains and reaches the flat section of the valley.
-It broadens out and becomes less boisterous and the banks more stable.
-As a result, the amount of insect life tends to increase and the fish size too.
+It broadens out and becomes less boisterous, and the banks more stable.
+As a result, the amount of insect life tends to increase, and the fish size too.
 Water quality may now be as good as the upstream section, but the added nutrients in the water make for greater weed growth and more biomass to sustain a population of larger trout.

-Trout in the slower flows the meadow stream have more time to inspect an angler’s offering so casts must be precise and gentle.
+Trout in the slower flows the meadow stream have more time to inspect an angler’s offering, so casts must be precise and gentle.
 Decent falls of grasshoppers and other terrestrials bring meadow streams to life and are one of the most exciting fishing scenarios you can encounter.